-3 Fuzzy P-values
+5 Fuzzy P-Values

-Geyer and Meeden (2005) propose to keep the theory but jettison the weirdness by the simple device of not actually doing the randomization but only describing it.
-If we are both doing the UMP (randomized) test and observe data $x^$ , then we both say the UMP test rejects the null with probability $p^$ given by (2) and leave it at that.
+Gever and Meeden propose to keep the theory but jettison the weirdness by the simple device of not actually doing the randomization but only describing it.
+If we are both doing the UMP (randomized) test and observe data x^ , then we both say the UMP test rejects the null with probability p^ given by the formula above and leave it at that.

 We also know that for many reasons the modern tendency is to report P-values rather than decisions.
-So Geyer and Meeden (2005) figured out what the corresponding P-value notion is.
+So Geyer and Meeden figured out what the corresponding P-value notion is.
 They call it a fuzzy P-value, something that is spread out rather than a single number.

-For the lower-tailed UMP (randomized) test for the binomial distribution (or other distributions satisfying the conditions for a UMP test to exist) the fuzzy P-value is uniformly distributed on the interval from $\Pr{\theta_0}(X < x)$ to $\Pr{\theta_0}(X \le x)$ .
-If one were to actually generate such a uniformly distributed random variable U and then say reject the null at level alpha when $U < \alpha$ , this would be the UMP (randomized) test.
-But Geyer and Meeden (2005) say you shouldn't generate such a U. Instead you should just report that the the fuzzy P-value is uniformly distributed on the interval from $\Pr{\theta_0}(X \le x)$ to $\Pr{\theta_0}(X \le x)$ .
+For the lower-tailed UMP (randomized) test for the binomial distribution (or other distributions satisfying the conditions for a UMP test to exist) the fuzzy P-value is uniformly distributed on the interval from $\Pr{\theta_0}(X < x)$ to $\Pr{\theta_0}(X \le x)$.
+If one were to actually generate such a uniformly distributed random variable U and then say reject the null at level alpha when $U < \alpha$, this would be the UMP (randomized) test.
+But Geyer and Meeden say you shouldn't generate such a U. Instead you should just report that the fuzzy P-value is uniformly distributed on the interval from $\Pr{\theta_0}(X < x)$ to $\Pr{\theta_0}(X \leq x)$.